What We Do

 47% of the population live without safe sanitation in Bolivia

 We construct and train communities in the use of Dry Ecological Composting Latrines, replacing shallow pit latrines and open defecation.
 Program goals include improving hygiene habits involving excreta disposal through hygienic latrines, hand-washing, and safe water practices.
 Education is core to Etta Projects.
-In order for communities to receive a project, they have to participate in a cycle of ten hygiene workshops.
+In order for communities to receive a project, they have to participate in a cycle of ten hygiene and health workshops.
 Combining infrastructure and education can reduce water-related illnesses such as intestinal parasites, diarrhea, dengue, and scabies.

-HIV Prevention and HIV+ patients support
+HIV Prevention and HIV+ Patients support